 Before we get into anti-static additives and the benefits of using them in plastics, let’s go back to science class for a brief moment and touch on how this build-up of static electricity occurs in the first place.
 When certain materials rub against each other, they can transfer electrons, or negative charges, creating an imbalance between the typically balanced positive/negative charges in an object.
 These charges build up and remain on the surface of an object until they find a way to move away through an electric current or electrical discharge.

 Most plastics are electrical insulators, meaning that they are a material whose internal electric charges do not flow freely.
 As a result, polymers have a strong tendency to accumulate surface electrostatic charges.
 This charge can stay on the surface of the plastic until it discharges when the material comes into contact with a person or microcircuit.
+When compared to standard plastics, anti-static plastics offer significant benefits by reducing the risk of static-related issues and improving safety and product reliability.

 This static is not only annoying but it can lead to issues such as increased handling problems, excessive dust and dirt build up on the surface of the plastic part, parts sticking, damage of sensitive medical or electronic products and even fire or explosion hazard if static sparks are formed near flammable liquids.
+It is important to note that anti-static plastics play a critical role in preventing electrostatic discharge (ESD) and protecting sensitive components in these environments.

 Anti-static additives are available as both internal and external additives.
 Internal anti-static additives can be incorporated and blended into the polymer at the extrusion level.
 During this process the additive is blended homogeneously with the polymer to provide the much-needed surface resistivity required for electronics packaging.
 As the material cools, the additive migrates to the surface and begins to pick up moisture from the surrounding environment.
 Internal additives are dispersed at the molecular level, so the conductivity, migration rate, and reaction time depend on its hydrophilic backbone made of amine, amide or ester groups.
 As internal anti-stat additives depend on moisture for functionality - the higher the humidity in the atmosphere, the better the anti-stat properties will be.